rubin55/website/_posts/2023-12-31-reflecting-on-my-2023.md

 Update: On the 2nd of January, Marina's best friend, Eli who was fighting cancer, passed away.
 We went to the funeral on the 3rd.
-She will be greatly missed by many, many, friends and loved ones.
+She will be greatly missed by us, and by many, many, friends and loved ones.
 {: .notice--info}

 I figured I'd write a post about this last year, maybe to crystalize thoughts